 Balistids (Triggerfishes): The 12 genera and 42 species of this family belonging to the order Tetraodontiformes are found in the Atlantic, Indian and Pacific Oceans.
 The Indian diversity has 11 species.
 Balistoides, Balistapes, Odonus, Sufflamen are the common genera.
-Skin tough and leathery with large scales forming
+Skin tough and leathery with large scales forming distinguishable units.
+First of the three dorsal spines can be locked erect by the second.
+Mouth is small and terminal with eight teeth in in outer row of both jaws.
+Females aggressively guard eggs.
+Triggerfishes may be diurnal, solitary carnivores feeding on shelled molluscs or sea urchins or planktivores.

 Mullids (Goatfishes): These fishes belonging to the order have 06 genera and 100 species distributed in the Atlantic, Indian and Pacific Oceans.
-The Indian diversity has 03 genera Upeneus, Parupenaeusand Mulloidichthys and 16 species.
+The Indian diversity has 03 genera Upeneus, Parupenaeus and Mulloidichthys and 16 species.
 The dorsal fins are located far apart.
 Two chemosensory chin barbels are used to probe food.
 They feed on benthic invertebrates and small fishes.

-Carangids (Jacks, pompanos, trevallys): A diverse family belonging to the order Carangiformes with 39 genera and 148 species widely distributed in the Atlantic, Indian and Pacific Oceans.
-The Indian diversity consists of .
+Carangids (Jacks, pompanos, trevallys): A diverse family belonging to the order

+Carangiformes with 39 genera and 148 species widely distributed in the Atlantic, Indian and Pacific Oceans.
+Large juveniles and adults with 2 dorsal fins, the first with 3-9 spines and the second having 1 spine and 18-37 soft rays.
 The first two spines of the three anal fins are separate and placed separately from the third in the abdomen.
-The caidal fin is deeply forked with slender caudal peduncles, designed for fast swimming.
+Anal soft rays are 15-31.
+The caidal fin is deeply forked with slendr caudal peduncles, designed for fast swimming.
 In some species lateral line scales modified into scutes and also in some there are finlets along the posterior margins of the body.
 Small cycloid scales render the bodies silvery.
 Carangids are carnivorous or planktivorous.
 They are major food fishes.

 Scorpionfishes: The order Perciformes/Scorpeinoidei consisting of 20 families has some of the most venomous fishes as its members.
 They are found in all seas.
 The family Scorpaenidae has 25 genera and 233 species distributed in all tropical and temperate seas and Synanceiidae (stonefishes) 9 genera and 40 species and are especially found in lying camouflaged as rocks in coral reefs.
 Fishes of Scorpanidae have a single dorsal fin and ridges and spines.
 Dorsal fin is single and deeply notched.
 Dorasl, anal and pelvic fins have venom glands.
-Synanceiidae have a body covered with warts.
+Synanceiidae have a single dorsal fin with 11-17 spines and 4-14 soft rays and anal fin with 2-4 spines and 4-14 soft rays and a body covered with warts.
 The sharp needle-like dorsal spines have neurotoxic venom glands at their base.